 Unknown Subscriber Traffic

-A rule is a set of instructions that tell the SCE platform how to treat network flows of a specific service.
-A rule may:
+A rule is a set of instructions that tell the Cisco SCE platform how to treat network flows of a specific service.
+A rule can:

 •Specify that a flow should:

 –have the DSCP ToS of its packets marked with a given value (see "DSCP ToS Marking" section)

 •Define an aggregate volume or session limit, after which a set of different restrictions are enforced on the flow